Tenacious D: Tenacious D in The Pick of Destiny and the album (2003–2007)

 Black and Gass had dreamt of producing a Tenacious D motion-picture since forming the band; archived footage of banter at an early Tenacious D show records Black as saying "a movie - that would be the pinnacle".

 The duo conceptualized numerous ideas for a film, though the first actual known draft of a script was published on November 7, 2000.
-The script was based around many songs that would later be released on the duo's eponymous debut album that would be released the following year.
+The script was based on many songs that would later be released on the duo's eponymous debut album that would be released the following year.
 There is little known about the script, other than it being based around the band playing coffee shops and Black becoming fascinated by Atlantis.
-Black and Gass both falling in love with a girl called Simmeon who has written books about the fictional island.
+Black and Gass both fall in love with a girl called Simmeon who has written books about the fictional island.
 They later meet Ronnie James Dio, and are sent on a road trip to Miami.
 This concept was later scrapped.

-At some point prior to 2003, the band were in negotiations with British studio Working Title Films to write and distribute a Tenacious D film, but Black and Gass decided to assume creative control when they were not satisfied with the writers' ideas.

-In February 2003, it was announced that the band had signed with New Line Cinema to create a Tenacious D film, with Liam Lynch as the director, and Black, Gass and Lynch writing the script and being producers on the production.
+At some point prior to 2003, the band were in negotiations with the British studio Working Title Films to write and distribute a Tenacious D film, but Black and Gass were not satisfied with the writers' ideas.
+In February 2003, it was announced that the band had signed with New Line Cinema to create a film, with Liam Lynch as the director, and Black, Gass and Lynch writing the script and being producers on the production.
 There was also speculation that Red Hour Productions would produce the film, which was later confirmed.
-Later in 2003, Black announced the film's working title as Tenacious D in: The Pick of Destiny and that the script was about the band's search for a sacred guitar pick.
+Later in 2003, Black announced the title as Tenacious D in: The Pick of Destiny and that the script was about the band's search for a sacred guitar pick.
 Filming had been expected to take place by the end of 2003; however, it was delayed by almost a year due to Black being cast in Peter Jackson's big budget remake of King Kong.
-In December 2004, Black and Gass performed some songs from the upcoming soundtrack of the film whilst touring Australia, and announcing that the film would include cameos from Meat Loaf and Ronnie James Dio.
+In December 2004, Black and Gass performed some songs from the upcoming soundtrack of the film whilst touring Australia, and announced that the film would include cameos from Meat Loaf and Ronnie James Dio.